Smithville Village, N.J.

 Photography Information and Tips – There is a lake, so be sure to bring your circular polarizing filter to get the reflections.
 If you stick around for dark sky night photography, you will need your tripod.
 Don’t forget this area is perfect for dark skies when the skies are clear, and there is a new moon.
 This place is also perfect for the Christmas season.
 It’s a small village that reminds me of a gingerbread house.
 Some of the cute little shops are very colorful, so remember not to shoot into the sun.
 When we shoot into the sun, it fades the deep vibrant colors.
 Dusk with a tripod and Christmas lights will get you some great shots.
 Bring your zoom lens so you can also check out the Edwin B. Forsythe Wildlife Refuge just down the street.

-Smithville is an unincorporated community and census-designated place (CDP) located within Galloway Township, in Atlantic County, New Jersey, United States, that was established as part of the 2010 United States Census.
+Smithville is an unincorporated community and a census-designated place (CDP) situated within Galloway Township, in Atlantic County, New Jersey, United States.
+It was established as part of the 2010 United States Census.
 Smithville is located 15 miles (24 km) north of and inland from Atlantic City.

 Although Smithville has existed as a community since the American Revolutionary War, most of the community remained very rural until the 1960s when the Smithville Towne Center, a tourist attraction containing over 80 shops, opened.
 The Towne Center was expanded to include numerous rides and other shops named “The Village Greene”, which was the centerpiece of a large planned community developed since the 1980s.